kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 Title: Webscraping beyond BeautifulSoup and Selenium
 Subtitle: Article 1 -- an overview
 Tags: Scraping, Selenium, BeautifulSoup
-Date: 2018-10-15 17:00
+Date: 2018-10-15 19:00
 Category: Web
 Summary: Introduction to a series of articles on alternatives to Selenium for AJAX/Javascript enabled webpages.
+First article in the advanced web-scraping series.
 Series: Advanced Scraping
 series_index: 1